SafeExamBrowser/seb-testing/win/2.2.1/README.md

 - Fixed that SEB couldn't quit Firefox when starting.
 In SEB 2.2, as a workaround you can explicitly add Firefox as prohibited process with the option "Force quit" activated.
 But warn your students that a running Firefox will be force terminated and they might loose entered text or open tabs
 - Fixed Desktop wallpaper wasn't restored sometimes after quitting SEB
 - Fixed Ctrl+1/2/3/.../9 allowed changing "tabs", which could lead to users getting stuck on a white page if they pressed the key combination unwittingly
-- Fixed that Browser Exam Key (BEK) check wasn't working correctly with some exam systems (because a trailing slash "/" was removed from the URL used to hash the BEK)
 - Fixed changed browser user agent wasn't updated correctly
 - Fixed that the URL filter didn't treat query strings in URLs consistently in SEB for Windows 2.2/macOS.
 Added option to explicitly forbid any query part in checked URL: Indicate "?." as query in your filter expression.
 - Fixed Basic Authentication login wasn't working